hataloo/BorsdataDownloader/README.md

 The currently implemented strategies are Magic Formula and Acquirer's Multiple.

-Requires a Börsdata Premium subscribtion.
+Requires a Börsdata Premium subscribtion with a user_credentials file.